canriquez/htmlcss_capstone/README.md

 The original design considers a dating social network.I have used the original design and followed the capstone project challenge to redefine the social network for my solution.

 In my project I considered the concept of servicing a charity branch in a private organization ([Rayces](https://rayces.com)), that offers educational services and medical therapy for children patients with learning disabilities.
 This company has private patients and my novel idea is that in addition, the organization creates a charity branch that gives free treatment to a small number of children using funds from the private company itself, but also from fund rising campaigns organised by the company.
 This social network targets to families an individuals that want to donate money to fund the treatment of childre patients.
 The network gives the chance for the donors to get in touch with the children's tutors, and recieve information about the treatment progres, health checkup updates and chat meessaging contact between the donor and the children's tutor.
-This network could be also applied to the private patients to get the benefit of a centralised system for tutors to get informati0n about their children treatment progress.
+This network could be also applied to the private patients to get the benefit of a centralised system for tutors to get information about their children treatment progress.

 ## Application Engineering - Key Notes